robclu/ripple/README.md

 # Upcoming features/todo list

+# Features

 - Multi-block invoke function
 - Tiling based on cache size for CPU invoke
 - Threads for CPU invoke
 - Multi-block array with invoke
   - This is multi-GPU, and requires that boundary data can be copied from
   - one of the blocks in the array to the others, including across devices

+# Improvements

+- Add pinned host memory when allocating on the device
+- Add async memory allocation and copies
+- Add streams to the invoke functionality for multi threaded support